BrandtM/dl-adventure/README.md

 Restart Docker after installing the "Container Toolkit" or your GPU won't be recognized by Docker.

+## Cats as a service

+Work towards making my DCGAN a CaaS (Cats-as-a-Service) is ongoing but in its early stages.
+For now this doesn't work with Docker nor Docker Compose, you'll have to run flask locally for now.
+`env FLASK_APP=python/dcgan/generator_server/server.py flask run`

 ## Some outputs

 My ~50 images of cats resulted in this after ~280000 epochs: